Key tax factors for efficient cross-border business and investment involving Greece.

 Some investment incentives are available.

-The standard rate is 23 percent (expected to be increased shortly to 24 percent).
+The standard rate is 24 percent.
 There are reduced rates of 13 percent and 6 percent for certain goods/services.
-The above rates are reduced by 30 percent for transactions performed in certain remote Greek islands in the Aegean sea, up to the end of 2016.

 KPMG in Greece